 These aren’t your subtle, modest light displays, but rather full-on Clark Griswold affairs.
-If you crave holiday glitz and are up for a quick road trip, these eight Hill Country destinations can satisfy your quest to shine on.
+If you crave holiday glitz and are up for a quick road trip, then these nine Hill Country destinations will satisfy your quest to shine on.

-1/ Bastrop River of Lights and Lighted Christmas Parade
+1/ Bastrop River of Lights and Lost Pines Christmas

 Historic Downtown Bastrop – Website

 2/ Winter Wonderland at Circuit of The Americas

 Winter Wonderland at Circuit of The Americas will bedazzle even the Grinchiest among you.
 Winter Wonderland at the Circuit is now open for its second year.